Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Adjoint functor theorems

 Let $\SCat$ denote the category of simplicial categories (or simplicially enriched categories) and let $\CC \colon \SSet \to \SCat$ denote the left adjoint of the coherent nerve functor $N_{\Delta}$ (see \cite[1.1.5]{HTT}, \cite{DS1}).
 By \cite[Theorem 5.3]{DS1}, given a simplicial set $X$ and $x, y \in X$, there is a canonical (zigzag of) weak equivalence(s) of simplicial sets:

-where $(X_{x,y} \colon \partial \Delta^1 \to X) \in \SSet_{\ast, \ast}$ denotes the simplicial set $X$ with $x,y \in X$ as basepoints -- sending $0 \in \partial \Delta^1$ to $x$ and $1 \in \partial \Delta^1$ to $y$ -- and $N(\Nec \downarrow X_{x, y})$ is the usual nerve of the ordinary slice category of necklaces over the object $X_{x,y} \in \SSet_{\ast, \ast}$ -- this is the same as $J_{/X_{x,y}}$ where $J \colon \Nec \to \SSet_{\ast, \ast}$ denotes the inclusion functor.
+where $(X_{x,y} \colon \partial \Delta^1 \to X) \in \SSet_{\ast, \ast}$ denotes the simplicial set $X$ with $x,y \in X$ as basepoints -- sending $0 \in \partial \Delta^1$ to $x$ and $1 \in \partial \Delta^1$ to $y$ -- and $N(\Nec \downarrow X_{x, y})$ is the usual nerve of the ordinary slice category of necklaces over the object $X_{x,y} \in \SSet_{\ast, \ast}$ (this is the same as $J_{/X_{x,y}}$ where $J \colon \Nec \to \SSet_{\ast, \ast}$ denotes the inclusion functor).

-Moreover, as a consequence of fundamental well--known properties of the adjunction $(\CC, N_{\Delta})$, the mapping space $\Map_{\CC(X)}(x, y)$ is canonically weakly equivalent to the mapping space from $x$ to $y$ in the $\infty$-category associated to $X$ (see \cite[2.2]{HTT}, \cite{DS2}).
+Moreover, as a consequence of fundamental well-known properties of the adjunction $(\CC, N_{\Delta})$, the mapping space $\Map_{\CC(X)}(x, y)$ is canonically weakly equivalent to the mapping space from $x$ to $y$ in the $\infty$-category associated to $X$ (see \cite[2.2]{HTT}, \cite{DS2}).

-\begin{proof} (of Lemma \ref{technical_lemma}) Consider the induced functor between the associated simplicial categories
+\emph{Proof of Lemma \ref{technical_lemma}}.
+Consider the induced functor between the associated simplicial categories

 where $\CC$ is the rigidification functor which is left adjoint to the coherent nerve functor $N_{\Delta}$.
-Based on well--known properties of the adjunction $(\CC, N_{\Delta})$ \cite{HTT, DS2}, the claim in the lemma is equivalent to the claim that the functor $\CC(j)$ is essentially surjective and induces $\pi_*$-equivalences on all mapping spaces for $* \leq (n-1)$ (and all basepoints).
+Based on well-known properties of the adjunction $(\CC, N_{\Delta})$ \cite{HTT, DS2}, the claim in the lemma is equivalent to the claim that the functor $\CC(j)$ is essentially surjective and induces $\pi_*$-equivalences on all mapping spaces for $* \leq (n-1)$ (and all basepoints).

 The functor $\CC(j)$ is bijective on objects.
-The set of objects consists of: the left cone object $0$, the $0$-simplices $x \in X$, and the right cone object $1$.
-The mapping spaces of $\NN$ are easy to identify: \begin{itemize} \item[(i)] $\Map_{\NN}(0, x)$ is weakly contractible for any $x \in X$. \item[(ii)] $\Map_{\NN}(x, 1)$ is weakly contractible for any $x \in X$. \item[(iii)] For $x, y \in X$, $\Map_{\NN}(x, y)$ is equivalent to the mapping space in the $\infty$-category associated with $X$. \item[(iv)] $\Map_{\NN}(0,1)$ is weakly contractible. \end{itemize} To see (i)--(iv), it suffices to identify these mapping spaces with the mapping spaces in the $\infty$-category $\Delta^0 \ast \C \ast \Delta^0$, where $\C$ denotes a fibrant replacement of $X$ in the Joyal model structure -- this is possible using well--known properties of the adjunction $(\CC, N_{\Delta})$ (see \cite[2.2]{HTT}, \cite{DS2}).
+The set of objects consists of the left cone object $0$, the $0$-simplices $x \in X$, and the right cone object $1$.
+The mapping spaces of $\NN$ are easy to identify: \begin{itemize} \item[(i)] $\Map_{\NN}(0, x)$ is weakly contractible for any $x \in X$. \item[(ii)] $\Map_{\NN}(x, 1)$ is weakly contractible for any $x \in X$. \item[(iii)] For $x, y \in X$, $\Map_{\NN}(x, y)$ is equivalent to the mapping space in the $\infty$-category associated with $X$. \item[(iv)] $\Map_{\NN}(0,1)$ is weakly contractible. \end{itemize} To see (i)--(iv), it suffices to identify these mapping spaces with the mapping spaces in the $\infty$-category $\Delta^0 \ast \C \ast \Delta^0$ where $\C$ denotes a fibrant replacement of $X$ in the Joyal model category; this also uses well-known properties of the adjunction $(\CC, N_{\Delta})$ (see \cite[2.2]{HTT}, \cite{DS2}).